 Happily, as we now know, it didn’t turn out as Wilkinson feared.
 As a professional water-colourist and illustrator, he was aware of the importance of image as well as of text in recording and interpreting events.
 In 1915 Wilkinson threw up a well-paid career to enlist for active service in the Royal Naval Volunteer Reserve, only for the Navy promptly to order him to paint where and what he liked.
 Image-makers, like the images themselves, have their limits.
-Wilkinson preferred ships to people, which may explain why in both his 1916 and 1969 memoirs he reproduces the watercolour Dressing Station – “A” Beach, which he had painted from landward.
-In neither volume, however, does the artist paint what keeps dressing stations busy.
+Wilkinson preferred ships to people, which may explain why, though in both his 1916 and 1969 memoirs he reproduced the watercolour Dressing Station – “A” Beach, which he had painted from landward, he did not show in either volume what kept dressing stations busy.
 In his 1969 A Brush with Life Wilkinson turns to text to describe ‘the living cinema of battle’ ashore that he could see from the foretop of his warship:

 Glasses were necessary to distinguish the light khaki of our men against the scrub and sand.
 The troops marching in open order across the salt lake formed a most stirring picture as they crossed the unbroken surface of silver-white.
 Overhead shrapnel burst unceasingly, leaving small crumpled forms on the ground, one or more of which would slowly rise and walk shorewards, while others lay where they fell (p.
 69).